gut-space/satnogs/doc/feasibility-study/software-feasibility-study-analisis.md

 # Main objectives

-We need a software for automatically receive imagery from satellites.
+We need a software for automatically receiving imagery from satellites.
 We want to track NOAA satellites and receive APT transmissions.
 Our station is built on Raspberry Pi 4.
-We connect to this using SSH protocol.
+We connect to the ground station using the SSH protocol.
-Software should fetch data about next transition, adjust SDR, manage record the signal, extract picture and save this to specific target location
+Software should fetch data about next transition, adjust SDR, manage record the signal, extract picture and save this to specific target location.

 ## Physical architecture